Okerew/depramanager-nvim/README.md

 # depramanager-nvim
 Depramanager port for nvim

+### Features

+Vulnerability scanning

+See outdated pacakges

+Automatic highlighting of outdaded depedencies in these files (requirements.txt, package.json, go.mod)

 ### Installation:
 Any plugin manager should do the job but here is an example with vim plug
 ```vim